kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Kentucky Juvenile Records Show up on Background Checks?

 No, juvenile records are not public information and will not show up in a background check.
 The information on persons guilty of delinquent offenses is protected under the Kentucky Public Records Act.
-If certain circumstances surround a case, the court can create a special record containing limited information on the legal action.
-The special record is a public record and will show up in a background check.
+If certain circumstances surround a case, courts may create a special record containing limited information on the legal action.
+The special record is generally public and will appear in a background check.

 How Long are Juvenile Records Kept in Kentucky?